dtl184/liberox-evals/README.md

 * simulator-derived information about the failure
 * evenly sampled frames from the rollout video

-The VLM is **not** being asked to decide whether the task succeeded.
-The simulator has already determined that.

 Instead, it is asked to determine:

-1. what visibly happened during the rollout
+1. The failure mode of the rollout according to a preset failure taxonomy.
-2. the likely type of failure
-3. why the episode failed
+2. Description of why the episode failed.
-4. what the robot should do next to recover
+3. What the robot should do next to recover and a justification for this.

 For example: